-Keywords: Rapid Mathematics Assessment, Numeracy Skills, Pre-Test-Post-Test Design, Educational Intervention
+Keywords: Rapid Mathematics Assessment, Numeracy Skills, Pre-Test-Post-Test Design, Educational Intervention.

 1. INTRODUCTION

 Numeracy is a vital component of early childhood education, encompassing the ability to apply mathematical understanding in daily life.
 Primary learners are expected to develop foundational number concepts and problem-solving skills.
 However, many pupils struggle with basic operations.
 To address this, the Department of Education introduced the Rapid Mathematics Assessment (RMA), a diagnostic tool designed to identify learners' strengths and gaps from Kindergarten to Grade 2.The RMA tool assesses core competencies such as number recognition, basic operations, place value, measurement, and problem-solving skills.
 These assessments are administered at regular intervals and interpreted using performance indicators to categorize learners as numerates, nearly numerates, and non-numerates.
 This systematic evaluation enables educators to design appropriate teaching strategies and intervention programs based on learner profiles.